The Navajo-Queen’s Garden trail is the most popular trail at Bryce Canyon National Park because it is the best way to see the hoodoos up close.

 Ankle injuries are extremely common due to loose rocks that act like marbles under your feet.
 Always wear well-fitting hiking boots with ankle support, and lace boots all the way up.

 Keep in mind the Wall Street switchbacks are closed during the winter.
-When Wall Street is close, you must use the Two Bridges Trail section of the Navajo trail.
+When Wall Street is closed, you must use the Two Bridges Trail section of the Navajo trail.

 Don’t miss seeing Thor’s Hammer if you only take the Wall Street section!
 It’s worth the extra bit of hiking to see this famous structure.